 - 1.1.
 In 2013 Sustrans were commissioned by Wokingham Borough Council (with the support of Reading Borough Council, Bracknell Forest Borough Council and the Royal Borough of Windsor & Maidenhead) to investigate a potential National Cycle Route linking all four Boroughs. - 1.2.
-The Route has since been developed so that originates in West Berkshire (Newbury) and goes on through to Windsor LEGOLAND. - 1.3.
+The route has since been developed so that it originates in West Berkshire (Newbury) and goes on through to LEGOLAND from where there are existing connections to Windsor. - 1.3.
 The route requires funding to deliver new infrastructure in all five authorities, although large sections of the route already exist or have been provided through separate capital programmes such as LSTF.

 - 2.1.
 A full business case for the route has been approved for funding. - 2.2.
-The route agreed in the final business case has been agreed and refined by the each of the local authorities involved.
+The route agreed in the final business case has been agreed and refined by each of the local authorities involved.
 This has required some revenue funding input to complete preliminary design work, feasibility and costing. - 2.3.
-Reading and RBWM have employed consultants to undertake preliminary design work and this will be used to provide a programme for delivery, including a programme for funding. - 2.4.
-Reading has also assessed key parts of the route that are in West Berks, and West Berks will continue to complete their own in house design and costing processes. - 2.5.
+WBC and Reading have employed consultants to undertake design work and this will be used to provide a programme for delivery, including a programme for funding. - 2.4.
+Reading has also assessed key parts of the route that are in West Berkshire and they will continue to complete their own in-house design and costing processes. - 2.5.
 The route through Bracknell has been dictated by new development, both housing and regeneration.
-Bracknell have a clear route selected and are currently completing some further costing works.
+Bracknell has a clear route selected and is currently completing some further costing works.